Gorgonx7/sarama/Consumer-implementation.md

-This page will serve to document the broader design of Sarama's consumer
+This page serves to document the broader design of Sarama's consumer.

 ### Overview